WeeverApps/iota/README.md

 ##### _Deprecation Notes_

-_`tags` is deprecated, replaced by `taxonomies`._
+_`tags` is deprecated, replaced by `taxonomies`.
+Please add tags as an individual taxonomy._

 `properties` and `html` were previously accepted outside the scope of `details` within an object, this is no longer the case.
 These properties should always remain within a `details` property.

-### Detail Properties
+### Detail-Properties
-Detail properties contain detailed information about an object.
-This is intended to be the lowest level of the tiers.
+Detail-properties contain detailed information about an object.
+This is intended to be the lowest level of the tiers, and is optional when retrieving summary data, such as in feeds.

     {
         "html":         "<h1>Here be our HTML Content</h1><p>Here's the content text.
 The HTML and BODY tags are not assumed tobe part of this content.</p><p>Here's an image: <img src=\"http://placehold.it/250x150\"></p>",